zakisaati/Pseudomonas_pangenome/Figures/Commands_for_figures.md

 ## PCA

-We created a PCA based on the presence/absence of COG functions in each genome and we colored each genome based on the isolation source.
+We created a PCA based on the presence/absence of COG functions in each genome and we coloured each genome based on the isolation source.
 For this, we need a [csv matrix](./Source_data/PCA/matrix_COGs_3274.csv) as input.
 We used R to create this graph:

 ~~~~
 > library("ggplot2")